 The LMS software must also take into account its compatibility with other internal management tools (for example: The HR software, and talent management).

 You can follow the progress of your teams and determine if the target has been achieved or if it requires adjustment.
 The same rule applies to the performance.
 Employees have the opportunity to evaluate the relevance of their training course using an integrated evaluation system built into the tool.
 There is also the possibility for managers to track the trainings of individuals or of groups.
 For example, determining the percentage of your teams who have completed the training or the average time necessary to complete the training.
 It is even possible to receive the analysis’ directly to your email.

 IRH is here to accompany companies in the deployment of their HRIS tools.
 Our project management experts accompany our clients during the deployment of all of their SAP SuccessFactors modules, including LMS, an important software tool in the digitalisation of the world of HR.

-The deployment of an LMS requires not only time, but also analyses and mobilisation of your teams.
+The deployment of an LMS requires not only time, but also analysis and mobilisation of your teams.
 Throughout the project, the configuration structure must be defined and the standards must be respected in order to handle the training offer (SCORM, AICC, TinCan/xAPI…).
 The objective is to guarantee the clarity of information, as well as the traceability of it (evaluations, tracking, progress follow-up, history…).

 First of all, it’s vital to determine your organisational and pedagogic objectives before to begin the selection process concerning your LMS platform.
 LMS service providers may have different responses to your different needs and this clarity will help you in making the right decision.